- BlackBerry ID

 - A confirmation message is displayed advising that the BlackBerry ID has been deleted.

-Once the BlackBerry account has been reset, complete the following:
+Once the BlackBerry account has been deleted, complete the following:

-- The email address can now be used to create a new BlackBerry ID account.
-For steps to create a new BlackBerry ID account, see KB24062.
+- The same email address can now be used to create a new BlackBerry ID account.

-Important Note: Be sure to securely document your new BlackBerry ID login information for future usage and confirm your BlackBerry ID account (see KB34137).
+Important Note: Be sure to securely document your new BlackBerry ID login information for future usage and confirm your BlackBerry ID account.
 Confirming your account ensures that you will be able to easily reset your password in future if it is forgotten.

-- To remove the old account from your device and sign into the new one, see KB26694.
+- To remove the old account from your device and sign in using the new one, see KB26694.

-To secure your BlackBerry ID account and ensure you are able to easily reset your password in future, please confirm your BlackBerry ID here
+To secure your BlackBerry ID account and ensure you are able to easily reset your password in future, please confirm your BlackBerry ID.

 By downloading, accessing or otherwise using the Knowledge Base documents you agree: